CLIPSonic: Text-to-Audio Synthesis with Unlabeled Videos and Pretrained Language-Vision Models: CLIPSonic

 \section{CLIPSonic}

 In this section, we introduce the proposed CLIPSonic model for learning text-to-audio synthesis from unlabeled videos.
 As illustrated in \cref{fig:model}(a), CLIPSonic uses a mel spectrogram-based diffusion model for audio synthesis.
 We adopt the diffusion framework for its strong performance in audio synthesis~\cite{kong2021diffwave,pascual2022diffusion,liu2023audioldm}.
 Given a video, CLIPSonic is trained to synthesize the mel spectrogram of the audio from the image in a randomly extracted video frame.
 Specifically, we first use a pretrained CLIP image encoder to encode the image into a query vector $\mathbf{q}_\mathit{img}$.
 Then, this query vector is used as a conditional signal to guide the diffusion model to generate a mel spectrogram $\hat{\mathbf{x}}_0$.
-We adopt a denoising diffusion probabilistic model~\cite{nichol2021ddpm} and classifier-free guidance~\cite{ho2021classifierfree}, which allows us to control the degree of conditioning signal through the guidance level variable $w$ during inference.\footnote{A larger $w$ corresponds to a stronger conditioning signal, where $w = 0$ corresponds to an unconditional model and $w = 1$ corresponds to a standard conditional model without classifier-free guidance.} The generated mel spectrograms are inverted back to waveforms using a separately-trained BigVGAN~\cite{lee2023bigvgan}.
+We adopt a denoising diffusion probabilistic model~\cite{nichol2021ddpm} and classifier-free guidance~\cite{ho2021classifierfree}, which allows us to control the degree of conditioning signal through the guidance level variable $w$ during inference.\footnote{We use the formulation: $\nabla_\mathbf{x} \log p_w (\mathbf{x}\,|\,\mathbf{q}) = (1 - w) \nabla_\mathbf{x} \log p(\mathbf{x}) + w \nabla_\mathbf{x} \log p(\mathbf{x}\,|\,\mathbf{q})$.
+A larger $w$ leads to a stronger conditioning signal, and $w = 1$ corresponds to a conditional model without classifier-free guidance.} The generated mel spectrograms are inverted back to waveforms using a separately-trained BigVGAN~\cite{lee2023bigvgan}.
 We choose to perform diffusion on the mel spectrogram domain for its lower dimensionality than waveforms, and because BigVGAN shows good quality when synthesizing general audio from mel spectrograms.

 \textbf{CLIPSonic-ZS (zero-shot modality transfer).}\quad At inference time, we aim to leverage the language-vision embedding space learned by CLIP to achieve text-to-audio synthesis.
 CLIPSonic-ZS explores swapping the CLIP image embeddings for the CLIP text embeddings, as a way to use text queries in a zero-shot modality transfer setting.
 As illustrated in \cref{fig:model}(b), we use the CLIP text encoder to encode the input text query into a query vector $\mathbf{q}_\mathit{text}$, which is fed as a condition to the diffusion model.
 We refer to this model as CLIPSonic-ZS, where ``ZS'' stands for \underline{z}ero-\underline{s}hot modality transfer.